Build America Bonds: The Impact Of Yield Chasing

 If this were to happen, holding to maturity would not achieve a recovery in value, because these funds are comprised of premium bonds that will steadily lose about 0.5% to 1.0% a year in value a year so that they reach par value at maturity.

-Because I was holding some of these mutual funds (BBN, GBAB, NBB) in my IRA, there were no tax consequence of selling this position.
+Because I was holding some of these mutual funds (BBN, GBAB, NBB) in my IRA, there was no tax consequence of selling this position.
 As a result, I sold about 75% of my Build America Bond position last week and will look to sell more into further market strength.

 Disclosure: I am/we are long GBAB, NBB.